zhiyanfoo/courses-scripts/README.md

 ### Rename
 Removes prefix of all files
-You must edit the file itself to get it to remove what prefix you want.
+You must **first edit the file itself** to get it to remove what prefix you want.
 > fi_prefix = 'whatever-prefix-you-want'

 > di_prefix = 'whatever-prefix-you-want'